birds-inc/scotuslink/README.md

 Thanks to [Juan Moncada](https://github.com/juanmoncada) for the visual design, and his clever use of SVG in the logo.

-Thanks also to [Ryan Green](https://github.com/rpgreen) for his [article on implementing 302 redirects in API Gateway](http://blog.ryangreen.ca/2016/01/04/how-to-http-redirects-with-api-gateway-and-lambda/), which formed the basis for this approach.
+Thanks also to [Ryan Green](https://github.com/rpgreen) for his [article on implementing 302 redirects in API Gateway](http://blog.ryangreen.ca/2016/01/04/how-to-http-redirects-with-api-gateway-and-lambda/).

 # Contributing